 As an alternate route, don’t cross the bridge at Squaw Island.
 Stay straight instead and follow the bike path next to Scajaquada Expressway into Delaware Park.
 Both trips will run about 10-15 miles.

 Make life simple and park your car next to the river on Kohler St. in Tonawanda just down the road from Niawanda Park.
 Kick off your journey by bearing north.
-The trail will end on Creekside Dr., but stay on the road and keep going until you reach Park Rd.
-Turn right, pick back up on the trail and follow it all the way to the scenic UB North Campus.
+The trail will end on Creekside Dr., but you should continue to stay on the road until you reach Park Rd.
+Then, turn right, pick back up on the trail, and follow it all the way to the scenic UB North Campus.

 Later, drop your bike back at the car, and cross the street to Mississippi Mudds.
 Put your feet up and chill out on their iconic rooftop patio overlooking the Niagara River.
 Treat yourself to WNY’s best grilled chicken sandwich and a full serving of their famous Louisiana Sweet Fries.
 There’s a playground for the kids and plenty of ice cream, so don’t be afraid to settle in.